Sloan Student Grand Jury and Discovery Prizes

 - Each award comes with a $20,000 prize and year-round mentorship from a science and film industry advisor.

-- The winners will be celebrated at a public awards ceremony at Museum of the Moving Image in November 2022.
+- The winners will be celebrated at a public awards ceremony at Museum of the Moving Image.

-- The winning screenplays will be showcased at MoMI's annual First Look Festival in March 2023 with a session dedicated to screenplay readings and feedback.
+- The winning screenplays will be showcased at MoMI's annual First Look Festival with a session dedicated to screenplay readings and feedback.

 - MoMI staff will oversee the distribution of funds to the winning filmmaker and will monitor the ways in which those funds are used.